cmicek1/TiffViewer/README.md

 * Xyyyymmdd_aANUMALNUMBER_STACKNUMBER_ch2.tif
 * ...

-Then, select the stack to open (start w/ channel 1).
+Then, select the stack to open (start with channel 1).

 ### Controls